phaserjs/phaser/README.md

 * Circle.random will return a uniformly distributed random point from anywhere within the circle.
 * Line.random will return a random point from anywhere on the Line segment.
 * Ellipse.random will return a uniformly distributed random point from anywhere within the ellipse.
+* Rectangle.random will return a uniformly distributed random point from anywhere within the rectangle.

 ### Updates